joshdifabio/resource-pool/README.md

 }
 ```

 An implementation like this could easily send 100s or even 1000s of requests within a single second, causing huge load on the remote server as it tries to serve your requests.
-This is essentially a DOS attack, and will cause people to hate you.
+This is essentially a DOS attack, and will make sysadmins cry, who will then make you cry.

 ### How you should do it